kartikmishraa/kartikmishraa/README.md

 - 🌱 I’m currently pursuing a Bachelors in Computer Science.
 I am in my second year of study and I am engrossed in learning various programming concepts (DSA, OOP, etc.)

 - 💞️ I’m open to contributing to open source projects, as long as I feel they are within my scope.
-But that doesn't mean that I don't want to push my limits, I am constantly looking to improve my skills and learn from others.
+I would also love learn new things and push my limits, I am constantly looking to improve my skills and learn from others.

 - 📫 You may contact me on my linkedin: https://www.linkedin.com/in/kartik-mishra-1446751b7/